Building engineering teams that ship in the AI era

 6 min read

-A practice of hearing what the person cannot say in Slack.
+A practice of hearing what the person cannot say in chat.

 Growth happens outside the job description.